-In three of the four cases, the $R^2$ of the model for the aerosol group of houses is larger than the value for the model of the best-practice houses.
+In three of the four cases, the R^2 of the model for the aerosol group of houses is larger than the value for the model of the best-practice houses.
 This indicates that the aerosol-spray technology was able to produce a more consistent reduction in duct leakage than the best-practice approach.

 As previously discussed, with the exception of the models developed for outside duct leakage based on return pressure, the models presented in Fig. 5.6 (and hence the model results presented in Tables 5.3 and 5.4) were developed using aerosol-spray-treated houses that had a different range of pre-retrofit duct leakages than the best-practice houses.
 An investigation was performed to determine whether the models were overly influenced by duct leakage reductions obtained in houses with high initial duct leakages.
 In order to create groups of houses with more comparable ranges of pre-retrofit duct leakages, we eliminated houses before redeveloping the models.
-Eight best-practice houses were dropped in analyzing the total duct leakage based on the supply duct pressure, one aerosol house was eliminated from analyzing the outside duct leakage based on the return duct pressure, and four houses were dropped in reanalyzing the outside duct leakage based on the return duct pressure.
-No houses were dropped in reanalyzing the outside duct leakage based on the return duct pressure because the range of pre-retrofit duct leakages was already about the same for the aerosol and bestpractice groups.
+Eight best-practice houses were dropped in analyzing the total duct leakage based on the supply duct pressure, one aerosol house was eliminated from analysis of the total duct leakage based on the return duct pressure.
+No houses were dropped in reanalyzing the outside duct leakage based on the return duct pressure because the range of pre-retrofit duct leakages was already about the same for the aerosol and best-practice groups.

 Models using this subset of houses are presented in Fig. 5.7, and results are presented in Tables 5.5 and 5.6.
 Overall, the results based on the subset of houses are about the same as those obtained for the full set of houses (keeping in mind the different scales in comparing Figs. 5.6 and 5.7).
 Within the range of pre-retrofit duct leakages used to develop the models, the models in all four cases predict better performance from use of the aerosol-spray technology than use of best-practice approaches alone.
 In three cases, the differences are more pronounced as the initial duct leakage increases.
 The pre-retrofit duct leakages below which the predicted duct leakages are zero are again less for the aerosol group, indicating that more houses could benefit from duct sealing if the aerosol-spray technology were used.
-The R of the two new models for the best-practice houses decreased
+The R2 of the two new models for the best-practice houses decreased